 The California Civil Code (CIV) §1714 defines who can be sued in a car accident case in California.
 It establishes your right to sue the driver who failed to exercise ordinary care on the road and caused you to suffer injuries, injury-related expenses, and property damage in a car accident.

 The defendant in your car accident case may vary, depending on who was involved in the accident.
 In a two-car collision with another passenger vehicle, you might typically expect to pursue the at-fault driver.
-If the at-fault driver was not the owner of the vehicle, you might also be entitled to sue the vehicle’s owner.
+If the at-fault driver was not the vehicle’s owner, you might also be entitled to sue the vehicle’s owner.

-If you were involved in a car accident with a commercial vehicle, you might have the ability to sue the company that owns or leases the vehicle.
-If the accident involves a municipal vehicle, like a taxicab or city bus, you might have the right to sue the municipality.
+If the car accident involved a commercial vehicle, you might be able to sue the company that owns or leases the vehicle.
+You might have the right to sue the municipality if the accident involves a municipal vehicle, like a taxicab or city bus.
 Additional potential defendants may include a vehicle’s manufacturer if a flaw or other defect caused the accident.

 Finally, you might be able to pursue your own insurance company for coverage if the at-fault driver fled the scene or was uninsured or underinsured and if your insurance policy provides this optional coverage.
 Your lawyer can review the circumstances of the accident and help you determine the right party to sue for financial compensation.

 Table of Contents

 You Might Be Able to Sue for Financial Damages

 By establishing that the other driver’s lack of ordinary care led to the accident, your injuries, and your financial damages, you might be able to collect compensation.
 According to the CIV §1431.2, your recoverable damages might include:

 - Medical expenses